healthbadge/episimmer/docs/userguide/policy.rst

 An Intervention Policy, in Epidemic terms, is a user defined intervention method which applies to any activity undertaken with the objective of improving human health by preventing disease, or reducing the severity or duration of an existing disease.

-There are many kinds of policies that can be implemented in Episimmer by the user and it ensures high flexibility.
+There are many kinds of policies that can be implemented in Episimmer by the user and each policy is built to be flexible.
-Multiple policies defined by the user can be run in a simulation seamlessly with existing policies.
+Multiple policies defined by the user can be run in a simulation seamlessly.
 We have also created templates for the user to test different kinds of examples of policies.

 Currently, the policies that can be implemented are: